Monish-07/Tourism-Review/README.md

 Credits:
 The dataset is taken from Open Data Telangana.
-Thanks to Telangana Government for providing real-time datasets for public access which is a great learning asset - feel free to explore them here. (https://data.telangana.gov.in/).
+Thanks to Telangana Government for providing real-time datasets for public access which is a great learning asset.